advancedresearch/path_semantics/faq.md

 Here is list of questions and answers that you might have about Path Semantics.

+### What should I learn to understand Path Semantics?

+- Basic Category Theory (e.g. what is commutative squares)
+- Basic Homotopy Type Theory (e.g. what is a homotopy)

+For Avatar Extensions, it is useful to know something about Basic Group Theory.

 ### What is a "path"?

 You can read the formal definition of normal paths [here](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/formal-definition-of-normal-paths.pdf).